João Fonseca (tennis): 2024: First ATP wins, NextGen Finals title

 Later that week, he officially announced his decision to fully turn pro, forgoing his eligibility to play college tennis and ending his commitment to the University of Virginia.

 In March, at the 2024 Paraguay Open, Fonseca defeated Argentine Román Burruchaga to reach his first ATP Challenger final and made his top 300 debut at world No. 288 on 1 April 2024 moving more than 50 positions up in the rankings.
 He lost to compatriot Gustavo Heide in the championship match.

-Ranked No. 276, he received a wildcard for the 2024 Țiriac Open in Bucharest, Romania and reached the quarterfinals of an ATP Tour event for the second time, defeating sixth seed Lorenzo Sonego, his third ATP tour win, and fellow qualifier Radu Albot.
+Ranked No. 276, Fonseca received a wildcard for the 2024 Țiriac Open in Bucharest, Romania and reached the quarterfinals of an ATP Tour event for the second time, defeating sixth seed Lorenzo Sonego, his third ATP tour win, and fellow qualifier Radu Albot.
 He lost to fourth seed Alejandro Tabilo.
 As a result, he reached the top 250 in the rankings.

 Fonseca received a wildcard for the main draw of the 2024 Madrid Open, making his debut at a Masters 1000 and defeated American Alex Michelsen, recording his first win at this level.

 Ranked No. 217, at the beginning of the grass season, he also received a wildcard for the main draw of the 2024 Halle Open.

-He reached the top 175 at world No. 166 on 5 August 2024, climbing close to 50 positions up, following lifting his maiden Challenger title at the 2024 Lexington Challenger.
+He reached the top 175 at world No. 166 on 5 August 2024, climbing close to 50 positions up, following lifting his maiden Challenger title at the 2024 Lexington Challenger, without losing a single set in the tournament.
 At 17 years old, he was the youngest Challenger champion of the 2024 season.

 Fonseca qualified for the 2024 Next Generation ATP Finals on 29 November 2024.
 Although the lowest ranked player, he won the title.